 When assessing marble durability in real kitchens, etching and staining matter more than scratches or heat.

-Marble stands up physically for decades — it won’t crumble or break unless mistreated — but its surface will develop marks if your kitchen is busy, messy, or fast-paced.
+• Everyday reality: Marble stands up physically for decades, but its surface will develop marks if your kitchen is busy, messy, or fast-paced.

 Marble is structurally strong but surface-sensitive.
 It lasts a lifetime, but it doesn’t stay flawless without care.
 If you’re okay with a naturally ageing patina, marble performs beautifully.
 If you want a pristine, low-maintenance finish, it may not fit your lifestyle.